Sleepytale Logo

 Rosie gasped.

-I am sorry, she said, and then she trotted after the cups, scooping them gently against the curb with her nose.
+I am sorry, she said, and trotted after the cups, scooping them gently against the curb with her nose, one by one, the way you'd nudge a marble back into a circle.

-She placed a bright zinnia in each cup, so they became little flower lanterns that made the whole curb sparkle.
+She placed a bright zinnia in each cup, so they became little flower lanterns along the whole curb.

 People clapped again.